iechor/docs/content/desktop/extensions-sdk/architecture/metadata.md

   }
 ```

-`binaries` defines a list of binaries Docker Desktop copies from the extension image to the host.
+`binaries` defines a list of binaries iEchor Desktop copies from the extension image to the host.

-`path` specifies the binary path in the image filesystem.
-Docker Desktop is responsible for copying these files in its own location, and the JavaScript API allows invokes these binaries.
+`path` specifies the binary path in the image filesystem. iEchor Desktop is responsible for copying these files in its own location, and the JavaScript API allows invokes these binaries.

 Learn how to [invoke executables](../guides/invoke-host-binaries.md).